agholson/Recipe-App-with-Core-Data/README.md

 let newItem = Recipe(context: viewContext)
 ```

-Also, change the Persistence Controller name to something resembling your app:
+Also, change the Persistence Controller name to match the name of the Core Data model, e.g. "Recipe Data Model":
 ```
 // Change this
 container = NSPersistentContainer(name: "Test_App")